fulcrologic/fulcro/docs/benefits.md

   framerates and low UI overhead.
 Untangled is fast enough for data-driven apps, but it really would not make sense for animation-heavy gaming.
 - You don't want to learn something radically different from what you're used to.
-   - The model doesn't need or use events or signals (except to consume UI events from user interaction).
-   - You rarely fiddle with the low-level DOM
-   - You rarely (if ever) side-effect in the view.
-   - You must learn to think about the UI as a pure function of a data model.
+- Your co-workers don't want to learn something radically different.
+- Your company cannot be convinced that the long-term benefits of Untangled will pay off in the long run compared to the costs of re-training/tooling.